 The WSIB adopted the amendments to IAS 7 effective for annual periods beginning on or after January 1, 2017.
 The amendments require that companies provide information about changes in their financing liabilities.
-The adoption of these amendments did not have a significant impact on the WSIB's consolidated financial statements.
+The adoption of these amendments did not have a significant impact on the WSIB's unaudited condensed interim consolidated financial statements.

-In December 2016, the International Accounting Standards Board ("IASB") issued Annual Improvements to IFRSs 2014 - 2016 Cycle, which includes a minor amendment to IFRS 12 Disclosure of Interests in Other Entities ("IFRS 12") effective January 1, 2017.
+In December 2016, the IASB issued Annual Improvements to IFRSs 2014 - 2016 Cycle, which includes a minor amendment to IFRS 12 Disclosure of Interests in Other Entities ("IFRS 12") effective January 1, 2017.
 The amendment provides clarification guidance to the scope of IFRS 12.
-The adoption of the amendment did not have a significant impact on the WSIB's consolidated financial statements.
+The adoption of the amendment did not have a significant impact on the WSIB's unaudited condensed interim consolidated financial statements.